Warwick-Robotics-And-Aerospace/Search-and-rescue-drones/README.md

 This repo is software to simulate (and in the future, control) search and rescue drones.
 The intention is to connect the search & rescue pathfinding with ardupilot in future.

+Currently, the simulation is 2D, with a top down view.

 Object detection software will be needed to identify lost souls from a camera feed, and possibly also a feed from a infra-red camera too.
 Software for this is yet to be implemented.

 ## Detailed Code Explanation